Detecting $\beta$ elements in iterated algebraic K-theory: Introduction

 for its image in the abutment of the chromatic spectral sequence.
 We will refer to the collection of all such elements for a fixed $n$ as the $n$-th divided (algebraic) Greek letter family and when any of the $i_j$ for $0\le j\le n-1$ are $1$ we omit them from the notation.
-If the elements $\alpha^{(n)}_k$ survive the $BP$-Adams spectral sequence, then we will refer to the collection as the \emph{$n$-th Greek letter family}.
+If the elements $\overline{\alpha}^{(n)}_k$ are permanent cycles in the $BP$-Adams spectral sequence, then we will write $\alpha^{(n)}_k$ for the corresponding elements in the stable homotopy groups of spheres and refer to the collection as the \emph{$n$-th Greek letter family}.
 The advantage of this approach is that the elements in the input of the chromatic spectral sequence always exist.
 The question of whether or not certain Greek letter elements exist in homotopy can then be approached by determining whether certain elements in the chromatic spectral sequence and the $BP$-Adams spectral sequence are permanent cycles.